sourcegraph/handbook/content/departments/tech-ops/tools/Okta/main.md

 To change between MFA options click on the arrow next to the label when prompted for MFA

 <img src="https://storage.googleapis.com/sourcegraph-assets/switch%20between.png" alt="Okta MFA options" width="300" height="350">

+## Using phishing resistant MFA options on mobile devices

+Using your mobile devices to access [company data](../computer-setup.md#company-data) is limited to just a few applications, such as Gmail, Calendar, Zoom, Slack, and Airbase.
+If you are going to be accessing any of these apps from your phone please log into the applications using phishing resistant methods.

+Once you add a Yubikey in the steps noted above to your laptop this method will also be available on your mobile device through the use of passkeys.

+1. Log into Okta with username and password
+1. Select 'Security Key or Biometric Authenticator'
+1. Select 'Verify'
+1. Tap and hold your key towards the tops of the device, if NFC compatible, or insert your Yubikey
+1. You will be logged in

 ## I forgot my password/my login doesn't work, what do I do?